gosh-sh/docs/docs/working-with-gosh/docker-extension.md

 ## __Installation__

-Get the latest [Docker Desktop](https://www.docker.com/products/docker-desktop/) (4.8.0 or later), which supports extensions.
+Get the latest [Docker Desktop](https://www.docker.com/products/docker-desktop/){:target="_blank"} (4.8.0 or later), which supports extensions.

 Launch the Desktop, go to the **Extensions** section, and click **Add Extensions**.

 ![](../images/docker_ext_install_01.jpg)

-Select and install **Gosh** extension on the marketplace.
+Select and install **GOSH** extension on the marketplace.

 ## __Create account__

-Open the **Gosh verified images** extension in Docker Desktop.
+Open the **GOSH verified images** extension in Docker Desktop.
-If you have a Gosh account, then enter your own one seed phrase, if not, you can create it by clicking on the link app.gosh.sh.
+If you have a GOSH account, then enter your own one seed phrase, if not, you can create it by clicking on the link app.gosh.sh.

 ![](../images/docker_ext_create_acc_01.jpg)